WhatAShot/DANet/README.md

    Learning rate

 - `max_epochs`: int (default=5000)
-   Maximum number of epochs for training.
+   Maximum number of epochs in training.

 - `patience`: int (default=1500)
    Number of consecutive epochs without improvement before performing early stopping.
 If patience is set to 0, then no early stopping will be performed.